Skip to main content

 2. Per-Task Model Selection

 Each pipeline stage uses the best model for the job.
+Structured subagents (MQS, CQS) run on a fast model (CLAUDE_FAST_MODEL, default claude-haiku-4-5).
+Reasoning-heavy subagents (planner, critique, mkt_intel, quote) run on the primary model (CLAUDE_MODEL, default claude-sonnet-4-6).
 Model choices are tool-internal and swappable, invisible to the orchestrator.

 3. Deterministic Harness